 There must be actions that will actually allow users to do the actions for which their permissions have been granted.

-Permissions must also be enabled on the entity form record.
+Permissions must also be enabled on the basic form record.

-The form must be surfacing a page that has a subgrid on it for the entity that you want to enable with child permissions, in this case Tasks.
+The form must be surfacing a page that has a subgrid on it for the table that you want to enable with Child permissions.
+In this case, the table will be Tasks.

-Also, if you want to enable Read or Create permissions for tasks, you'll need to configure those entity forms too, and edit the forms to remove the Regarding lookup field.
+If you want to enable Read or Create permissions for tasks, you'll need to configure those basic forms too, and edit the forms to remove the Regarding lookup field.

 This action then grants permissions for all tasks that are related to leads.
-If tasks are being surfaced on an entity list, a filter is added to the list so that only tasks that are related to a lead will appear in the list.
-In our example, they're being surfaced with a subgrid on an entity form.
+If tasks are being surfaced on a list, a filter is added to the list so that only tasks that are related to a lead will appear on the list.
+In our example, they're being surfaced with a subgrid on a basic form.

 Another example would be if you wanted to allow access to tasks for which a contact is related to the parent lead for that task.
-This scenario is nearly identical to the previous section, except in this case the parent permission has a scope of Contact, instead of Global.
-A relationship must be specified on the parent relationship between the Lead entity and the Contact entity.
+This scenario is nearly identical to the example in the previous section, except in this case the Parent permission has an access type of Contact, instead of Global.
+A relationship must be specified on the parent relationship between the Lead table and the Contact table.

-After these permissions are in place, users in the Lead Manager role can access leads that are related to them directly as specified by the contact-scope permission, and access tasks related to those same leads as specified by the child permission record.
+After these permissions are in place, users in the Lead Manager role can access leads that are related to them directly as specified by the Contact access type permission, and access tasks related to those same leads as specified by the Child permission.